tschaffter/raspberry-pi-htpc/README.md

 First we need to check that our audio hardware is functional before moving on with the software configuration.
 For this test, we use the video player [Omxplayer] specifically made for the Raspberry Pi's GPU from the Kodi project.

-Omxplayer player is installed by default on Raspbian OS Lite.
+    sudo apt install -y omxplayer

 ### Test jack audio output